HealthPatterns/HealthPatterns/README.md

 docker compose up
 ```
 Once all the Docker containers are running, open your browser and check out your localhost.
+- you will be asked to accept the unsafe connection because we are using a self-signed certificate for local development
 ```bash
 https://localhost
 ```